pebblecode/pebblecode.com/README.md

 To deploy the master branch to production

-    rake shipit[production]
+    bundle exec rake shipit[production]

-This merges the master branch to the production branch, pushes to origin, deploys to production, and checkouts out the master branch.
+This merges the master branch to the production branch, pushes to origin, deploys to production, checkouts out the master branch and pushes the code to the public git repo.

 #### Sitemap